Typical values per 100g

 Pepper is the fruit or berry of a tropical climbing vine that grows to about 6-7m.
 This fruit is known as a peppercorn, when it is dried.

-Black peppercorns naturally contain piperine, which helps us absorb the nutrients in foods that we need – it maximises the benefits of turmeric when the two are eaten together.
+Black peppercorns naturally contain piperine, which helps us absorb the nutrients that we need in foods – it maximises the benefits of turmeric when the two are eaten together.

 Whole peppercorns last longer than ground pepper, which is why it’s a good idea to keep your whole peppercorns in a dry pepper mill and grind as required.